-This course follows the outline as provided by the Advanced Placement Program and the North Carolina Standard Course of Study for AP Studio Art 2-D Design.
-Students will complete a portfolio which contains quality, breadth, and concentration sections to complete requirements for the AP Studio Art Exam.
-Portfolios may be accomplished through a variety of processes and techniques such as photography, weaving, mixed media, painting, etc. Students at this level will be required to exhibit their work in a one-person show at the end of the year.
-Prerequisite: Art II, Craft II or Photography II; portfolio; and teacher recommendation
+This course follows the outline as provided by the Advanced Placement Program.
+Students will develop an advanced technique portfolio which contains quality, breadth, and concentration sections.
+2-D Portfolios may be accomplished through a variety of processes and techniques learned in Photography, Contemporary Craft and Design, and Visual Arts.
+Students at this level will be required to exhibit their art at the end of course.
+Prerequisite: Teacher Recommendation and Visual Arts Proficient, Photography Proficient, or Contemporary Craft and Design Proficient.

-AP Studio Art 3-D Design
+AP Studio 3-D Design

-This course follows the outline as provided by the Advanced Placement Program and the North Carolina Standard Course of Study for AP Studio Art 3-D Design.
-Students will complete a portfolio which contains quality, breadth, and concentration sections to complete requirements for the AP Studio Art Exam.
-Portfolios may be accomplished through a variety of processes and techniques such as ceramics, sculpture, bookmaking, jewelry, etc. Students at this level will be required to exhibit their work in a one-person show at the end of the year.
-Prerequisite: Art II, Craft II or Ceramics II; portfolio; and teacher recommendation
+This course follows the outline as provided by the Advanced Placement Program.
+Students will develop an advanced technique portfolio which contains quality, breadth, and concentration sections.
+3-D Portfolios may be accomplished through a variety of processes and techniques learned in Ceramics, Contemporary Craft and Design, and Visual Arts.
+Students at this level will be required to exhibit their art at the end of course.
+Prerequisite: Teacher Recommendation and Visual Arts Proficient, Ceramics Proficient, or Contemporary Craft and Design Proficient.